-The College offers multiple types of employment.
-Individuals hired into any of the categories are subject to the regulations established and enforced by the College’s administration and Board of Trustees.
-Individuals, with the exception of adjunct faculty, hired into any of the categories, with the exception of adjunct faculty, will be required to establish principal residency in the State of New Jersey within 365 days from the date of hire.
+College employees are classified according to the listing below.
+With the exception of adjunct faculty and those who are otherwise exempt, under the New Jersey First Act, new hires will be required to establish principal residency in the State of New Jersey within 365 days from the date of hire.

 - Regular Employment

 - Adjunct Faculty (Instructional)

 Regular employees are classified by their bargaining unit associations or by the confidential nature of their employment.
 Employees in non-confidential positions are represented by collective bargaining units and are governed by the contractual agreements negotiated between the unit representatives and the College’s administration and Board of Trustees.

 Employees in confidential positions are not represented by collective bargaining units, but are governed by the contractual agreements for their respective units.